-- Tropical Forest Foundation Standard for RIL a global standard that assured timber harvesters and tropical governments were meeting all requirements of the RIL management system.
+- Tropical Forest Foundation Standard for RIL is a global standard that assures timber harvesters and tropical governments are meeting all requirements of the RIL management system.

-- RIL Guidelines for Indonesia developed by CIFOR offers a guidance to apply the standards of RIL by using Indonesia as case study.
+- RIL Guidelines for Indonesia developed by CIFOR offers guidance to apply the RIL standards by using Indonesia as case study.